Adrian Scott (entrepreneur)

 Adrian Scott is a social networking site founder, technology entrepreneur, investor, and film and TV actor.
 He is best known as founder of the social networking site Ryze in the summer of 2001, and as a founding investor in Napster.

 Education

 Scott graduated from Rensselaer Polytechnic Institute at age 16 with a B.S. cum laude in Mathematics, and received his Ph.D. in Mathematics at age 20.
 He then taught management at Hong Kong Polytechnic University as a visiting scholar for a semester.
 He was awarded the U.S. Air Force Auxiliary Civil Air Patrol's General Carl A. Spaatz Award.

 Napster

-As an angel investor, Scott put some of the first money into Napster, the influential and pioneering peer-to-peer music service.
+Scott was an early angel investor in Napster, a peer‑to‑peer music service.

 Ryze

 Scott started building Ryze in early 2001.
 Ryze was a major influence on Friendster (which in turn influenced Facebook) and other social networking startups.
 Ryze received a Webby Awards nomination in the 6th Annual Webby Awards in the Services Category.